Chief with Spear

 Refereed Book Chapters

-• “Aotearoa New Zealand and the Non-Populist Foreign Policy of New Zealand First,” for Philip Giurlando and Daniel Wajner (eds) Populist Foreign Policy: Regional Perspectives of Populism in the International Scene (chapter completed and under review for Palgrave MacMillan, 2023)
+• “Aotearoa New Zealand and the Non-Populist Foreign Policy of New Zealand First,” Philip Giurlando and Daniel Wajner (eds) Populist Foreign Policy: Regional Perspectives of Populism in the International Scene (Palgrave MacMillan, 2023)

-• ”Indigenous Peoples and Self-Determination in Settler States,” for Ryan Griffiths, Aleksandar Pavkovic, and Peter Radan (eds.)
-The Routledge Handbook on Self-Determination and Secession (Routledge, in press for 2023).
+• ”Indigenous Peoples and Self-Determination in Settler States,” Ryan Griffiths, Aleksandar Pavkovic, and Peter Radan (eds.)
+The Routledge Handbook on Self-Determination and Secession (Routledge, 2023).

-• “Genocide against Indigenous Peoples in North America,” for David Simon and Leora Kahn (eds.)
-The Handbook of Genocide Studies (Edward Elgar Press, in press for 2022).
+• “Genocide against Indigenous Peoples in North America,” David Simon and Leora Kahn (eds.)
+The Handbook of Genocide Studies (Edward Elgar Press, 2022).

-• “Indigenous Truth-Telling,” (co-authored with my PhD student Joanne Moores) for Sarah Maddison and Sheryl Lightfoot (eds.)
-Handbook of Indigenous Public Policy chapter complete and under review (Edward Elgar, in press for 2023).
+• “Indigenous Truth-Telling,” (co-authored with my PhD student Joanne Moores) Sarah Maddison and Sheryl Lightfoot (eds.)
+Handbook of Indigenous Public Policy (Edward Elgar, 2023).

 • “Prospects and Challenges for Reconciliation: Implementing the Truth and Reconciliation Commission of Canada’s Calls to Action,” in Demaine Solomons, Paulette Regan, and Sigridur Gudmarsdottir (eds.), Trading Justice for Peace?
 Critical Perspectives on the Truth and Reconciliation Commissions in South Africa, Canada, and Norway (Cape Town SA: AOSIS Publishing, 2022)